igncp/mahjong/README.md

 1. Core library with the game utilities and tests
 1. Service that persists and handles games for clients
     - Can be communicated via an HTTP API and potentially gRPC
-1. CLI application with a TUI to play and debug a game
+1. CLI application with a TUI to play and debug games
-1. Web client using websockets with the same functionality
+1. Web client using websockets with a better playing experience

 The game uses Hong Kong style Mahjong.
 The goal is to write it as much as possible in Rust, except the web client frontend where it uses TypeScript.